Skip to content

 You spent three hours rebasing.
 Compile just failed.
 The linter is screaming.
 You don't want to alt-tab to a browser and burn the next twenty minutes on r/games — you want three minutes, something your hands already know, and a fresh brain when you come back.

-Cursor Arcade gives you five games at one keystroke, all rendered in the same restrained black-and-white grammar as the rest of your IDE.
+Cursor Arcade gives you eight games at one keystroke, all rendered in the same restrained black-and-white grammar as the rest of your IDE.
 No animations that distract.
 No accounts.
 No telemetry.
 No web requests.
 Close the panel and they disappear — your best scores don't.

 The Games